jyotsna-penumaka/2020-sensor-miniproject/Report.md

 ```sh
 python3 algorithm.py log.txt
 ```
-Fraction of Bad Readings in temperature sensor data for lab1:
+Fraction of "Bad Readings" in temperature sensor data for Lab1:
 Room | Percentage | Fraction
 -----|------------|----------
-lab1 | 1.11% | 6/540
+Lab1 | 1.11% | 6/540

-the temperature median and variance with these bad data points discarded:
+The temperature median and variance with these bad data points discarded:

 Room | Median | Variance
 -----|--------|----------
-lab1 | 21.01 | 0.31
+Lab1 | 21.01 | 0.31

 #### 2) Does a persistent change in temperature always indicate a failed sensor?
 Not necessarily.
 A minute change caused by opening doors or changing the AC does not indicate a failed sensor.
 However, a drastic change would indicate a failed sensor (big change → sensor fails).
 The rate of change needs to be consistent with reality for example it cannot go from 27 celsius to 41 or from 27 celsius to -26.

 #### 3) What are possible bounds on temperature for each room type?
 Upper and Lower bounds were calculated using 68–95–99.7 rule, which would result in 95.45% of the values to lie within two standard deviations of the mean.
 This was used to filter the data in task 3.
+This was completed in algorithm.py.

 Upper bounds : mean + (2 * standard deviation)